 • Light only one firework at a time.

-• If necessary, store fireworks in a cool, dry place.
+• Store fireworks in a cool, dry place.

 • Dispose of fireworks properly by soaking them in water and then disposing of them in your trash can.